 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
-The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified collectively as the Board of Directors that makes strategic decisions.
+The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified collectively as the executive directors that makes strategic decisions.